Zen Vegan Food (9784805316610)

 7 1/2 X 10

-In this book, Buddhist temple priest and chef Koyu Iinuma shares the simple and delicious plant-based meals he prepares in the kitchens of Fukushoji temple in Yokohama, Japan.
+Buddhist temple priest and chef Koyu Iinuma shares the simple, beautiful and delicious plant-based meals he prepares in the kitchens of Fukushoji Temple in Yokohama, Japan.

-The 73 recipes showcased in Zen Vegan Food are incredibly beautiful and tasty, while also being nutritious, sustainable and ethically responsible.
-Color photos show the finished dishes, while comprehensive information on Japanese ingredients like seaweed, miso and tofu helps home cooks with shopping and preparation.
+The 73 recipes showcased in Zen Vegan Food are visually stunning and deeply flavorful, while also being nutritious, sustainable and ethically responsible.
+Color photos show the finished dishes, and comprehensive guidance on essential Japanese ingredients like seaweed, miso and tofu, helps home cooks shop confidently and prepare each recipe with ease.

 In this cookbook, readers will find:

-• 28 recipes for vegan congee—the traditional Asian rice porridge dish that is taking the West by storm.
-These include Congee with Eggplant and Ginger, Soymilk Congee and Congee with Saffron and Chestnuts
+• 28 recipes for vegan congee, the traditional Asian rice porridge that is now beloved worldwide, including Congee with Eggplant and Ginger, Soymilk Congee, and Congee with Saffron and Chestnuts

-• Delicious condiments and starters to brighten up any meal, such as Mushroom Miso Paste and Crunchy Kombu Chips
+• Delicious condiments and starters to brighten any meal, including Mushroom Miso Paste and Crunchy Kombu Chips

-For anyone interested in sustainable, plant-based eating, this book will be a revelation—with new ways to prepare delicious meals the whole family will enjoy!
+For anyone interested in sustainable, plant-based eating, mindful cooking, or authentic Japanese vegetarian cuisine, this book offers fresh inspiration and practical techniques for creating deeply satisfying meals the whole family will enjoy.

 About the Author: